The best hotels in Tulum

 On the beach road, Nomade restaurant is genuinely good and worth the price.
 Skip the overpriced smoothie-and-grain-bowl places that dominate the beach road social feed.
 El Camello near the ruins is a reliable local seafood spot at fair prices.

-Tulum's best neighborhoods
+Tulum's best hotel regions

 Tulum divides into three distinct zones.
 Tulum Pueblo is the town with cheap food and local transport.
 Aldea Zama is the planned development between town and the beach.
 The Tulum Hotel Zone is the beach road with hotels and beach clubs stretching 12 kilometers from the ruins to Sian Ka'an.